Learn · Real Estate Appraisal · 5 min read

 VA appraisers are required to measure the property on-site, but floor plans are valuable as a cross-check.
 If you're a veteran buying a home and want to verify the square footage before the VA appraisal comes in, uploading the listing's floor plan to PlanSnapper gives you an independent measurement based on the same ANSI methodology the VA appraiser will use.

 If the listing's claimed square footage differs significantly from what you calculate, that's worth discussing with your agent before the appraisal, not after.
+See: what to do when square footage discrepancies surface.
 Knowing the real GLA in advance helps you negotiate and avoids surprises that could delay closing.
 For a complete list of what to document and gather ahead of the appointment, see the appraisal prep square footage checklist.

 Verify square footage before the VA appraisal

-Upload any to-scale floor plan, trace the exterior perimeter, get an ANSI-compliant measurement in under 2 minutes. $9 day pass, no install.
+Upload any to-scale floor plan, trace the exterior perimeter, get an ANSI-compliant measurement in minutes. $9 day pass, no install.

 - Finished basement counted as GLA in the listing.
 The listing says 3,200 sqft but the VA appraiser measures 2,400 sqft of GLA plus an 800 sqft finished basement.
 Value comes in lower than expected because comparables are matched to GLA, not total finished space.